ojaksch/MiSTer_tty2tft/doc/Media.md

-JPG pictures must be 320x240 pixels in size and should be saved as non-progressive with around 60 percent in compression to achieve a good compromise between quality and filesize (=loading time).
+JPG pictures must be 320x240 (ILI9341, HX8347D)or 480x320 (ILI9486) pixels in size and should be saved as non-progressive with around 60 percent in compression to achieve a good compromise between quality and filesize (=loading time).
 A filesize around 20kb is fine, the smaller, the better, but a filesize around 35kb is ok, too.
 That's all.

+Same goes for the MJPEG videos.
+Example scripts will follow.

 When a core is setting it's MAME setname, tty2tft is working as follows:
 At first tty2tft is looking for a file of the same (set-) name.
 If one is found tty2tft looks if there's